Personal profile

 Biography

 Jasmyn Gooding is a PhD Researcher in the school of Computer Science (CMP) and Research Coordinator in the Faculty of Medicine and Health (FMH) at UEA.
-She completed her first degree MSci At UEA in Biology, with a focus on evolution and cognition.
+She completed her first degree (MSci) At UEA in Biology, with a focus on bioinformatics and evolution

-Her research in CMP focuses on applying Deep Learning to dissect evolutionary signals, particularly in the context of conservation genomics and extinction risk prediction.
+Her research in CMP focuses on applying Deep Learning (DL) to dissect evolutionary signals, in the context of genomics and extinction prediction.
+She uses forward in time simulations to model species, varying both popluation and genetic parameters to create synthetic data to traing DL models on.

 She is also passionate about science communication, being involved with the Norwich Sciences Festival for the last 5 years aswell as delivering numerous talks.

-Alongside these research roles Jasmyn is a Associate Tutor teaching on Maths, Machine Learning and Programming Models.
+Alongside these research roles Jasmyn is a Associate Tutor teaching on Maths, Machine Learning and Programming Modules.

 Academic Background

-I am currently pursing a PhD under the supervision of Dr Taoyang Wu (CMP) and Prof Cock Van Oosterhout (ENV). with a focus on developing Deep Learning Models to assess exitinction risk and recovry potential of species.
+I am currently pursing a PhD under the supervision of Dr Taoyang Wu (CMP) and Prof Cock Van Oosterhout (ENV) with a focus on developing Deep Learning Models to assess exitinction risk and recovery potential of species.

 Research Group or Lab Membership